 Yoga-Studio-Receptionist-Sydney

-While I sit waiting for my yoga session to begin, she gives me some colorful pamphlets that have all the various yoga poses that I will require to do at the class.
-Also, she verbally explains to me why these yoga poses are important and how they will benefit me.
-If I need to meet the yoga studio teacher first before the session, she even arranges that for me so that all my doubts are clear before I join the yoga class.
+While I waited for my yoga session to begin, she gave me some colourful pamphlets with all the various yoga poses I needed to do in class.
+She also verbally explained why these yoga poses are important and how they will benefit me.
+If I need to meet the yoga studio teacher before the session, she even arranges that for me so that all my doubts are clear before joining the yoga class.

-The best thing I like about Suzzane the yoga studio receptionist is the ways she handles all the enquires on the phone or face to face.
-I asked Suzzane how she manages her job so efficiently and she had a talk with me explaining how she works at the yoga studio, which really impressed me.
-I was of the notion that the studio receptionist job was easy, but it is a great responsibility that Suzzane and others like her or him do as a yoga studio receptionist.
+The best thing I like about Suzzane, the yoga receptionist, is how she handles all the enquiries on the phone or face to face.
+I asked Suzzane how she manages her job so efficiently, and she talked with me, explaining how she works at the yoga studio, which impressed me.
+I thought the studio receptionist job was easy, but it is a great responsibility that Suzzane and others like her do as studio receptionist.

 The work profile of the yoga studio receptionist